marekplecha7/maven-toys-sales-analytics/README.md

 | Stores | Store names, locations and when they were opened |
 | Inventory | Current stock levels by store and product |

-Sales table contains over 800 000 rows.
+The Sales table contains over 800 000 transaction records.

 ---

 ## Tools Used

-- SQL Server Management Studio
 - Microsoft SQL Server
+- SQL Server Management Studio (SSMS)
 - T-SQL
 - Power BI
 - DAX
-- VS Code
+- Git
 - GitHub

 ---